🦎 General Info

 Avoid processed foods, sugary fruits, and fatty meats.

-They can form strong bonds with keepers and can become very tame over time.
+Temperament: Gold tegus are highly intelligent, food motivated and very curious.
+They will very often become calm when socialized properly and can form strong bonds with keepers and can become very tame over time.

 Handling Tips